elliottophellia/MimiTaya/README.md

 </h1>

 <p align="center">
+    Free Open-source External Counter-Strike 2 Cheat/Hack<br/>
-    Fork of ProExt by Vytrol, only updating offset and not planning to adding new features.<br/>
+    Fork of ProExt by Snipcola, only updating offset and not planning to adding new features<br/>
     There is bug?
 Code not efficient?
 Want to add new features?
 Feel free to pull request.
 </p>